samualtnorman/hackmud-environment/README.md

 This is the main feature of this project and works with JavaScript or [TypeScript](https://www.typescriptlang.org/).
 All scripts are automatically minified before being written into the hackmud folder.
 This means you can focus less on getting your character count down, and more on writing understandable scripts.

 ### Autocompletes/Intellisense
-As you're typing the names of subscripts or filling the args of subscripts, drop down menus of relevant autocompletes will appear.
-Hovering over a script also tells you info like security its security level.
+In modern editors like [Visual Studio Code](https://code.visualstudio.com/), as you're typing the names of subscripts or filling the args of subscripts, drop down menus of relevant autocompletes will appear.
+Hovering over a script also tells you info like its security level.

 ### TypeScript Support
 Using TypeScript in this environment is completely optional, but using it means warnings when you use the wrong type in a subscript's args, or using an unsupported type in a db query.